DivyanshuSaini2112/Hand-Brain-AI-Stock-Assistant/README.md

 ## ⚠️ Disclaimer

 This tool is for informational purposes only.
-The technical analysis, AI predictions, and visualizations provided should not be considered financial advice.
+The recommendations provided should not be considered financial advice.
 Always conduct your own research before making investment decisions.
+Hand&Brain aims to assist your decision-making process but cannot guarantee future returns.
 Past performance is not indicative of future results.

 ## 🙏 Acknowledgments

+- Our community of users for their valuable feedback
 - Yahoo Finance, Alpha Vantage, and Quandl for market data
 - TA-Lib community for technical analysis algorithms
 - TensorFlow, PyTorch, and Hugging Face teams for ML frameworks